bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 ## Async Send And Batch Connection Pooling

-`MailerImpl.sendMail(...)` and `MailerImpl.testConnection(...)` can run synchronously or return a `CompletableFuture`.
+`MailerImpl` exposes explicit synchronous and asynchronous methods for ordinary sends and receipt-returning sends.
+The `Sync` methods return only after submission and throw failures directly; the `Async` methods represent operational failures through `CompletableFuture`.
+Existing configurable and boolean methods delegate to those same paths. `MailerImpl.testConnection(...)` retains its configurable/boolean API.
 The actual async wrapper is `AsyncOperationHelper` in `core-module`; when the batch module is available, `BatchSupport` delegates to the same helper but provides a default executor tuned for mail sending.

 Key pieces: